SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 There are [two ways](https://pnp.github.io/pnpjs/getting-started) to ensure that you have correctly set up your requests; we use the `onInit` method in this example.

-1. Open the **src\webparts\spPnPjsExample\SpPnPjsExampleWebPart.ts** file, and add an import statement for the pnp project configuration file (more on this file below):
+1. Open the **src\webparts\spPnPjsExample\SpPnPjsExampleWebPart.ts** file, and add an import statement for the PnP project configuration file (more on this file below):

     ```typescript
     import { getSP } from './pnpjsConfig';
     ```

 1. In the `onInit()` method, update the code to appear as follows.
 Add the call to initialize our project configuration after the `super.onInit()` call.
-We do this after the `super.onInit()` to ensure that the framework has a chance to initialize anything required, and that we are setting up the library after those steps are completed.
+We do this after the `super.onInit()` to ensure that the framework has a chance to initialize anything required and that we are setting up the library after those steps are completed.

     ```typescript
     /**